dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 <supportedRuntime version="v4.0" sku=".NETFramework,Version=v4.5" />
 ```

 There are some things you should consider with the *App.config* file.
-The *App.config* file in .NET Framework was used to not only configure the app, but to configure runtime settings and behavior, such as logging.
+The *App.config* file in .NET Framework was used not only to configure the app, but to configure runtime settings and behavior, such as logging.
 The *App.config* file in .NET 5+ (and .NET Core) is no longer used for runtime configuration.
-If your *App.config* file has these sections, they either won't be respected.
+If your *App.config* file has these sections, they won't be respected.

 ## Add the compatibility package

-If you can't compile and receive errors similar to the following:
+If compilation fails and you receive errors similar to the following:

 - **The type or namespace \<some name> could not be found**
 - **The name \<some name> does not exist in the current context**

 You may need to add the [**Microsoft.Windows.Compatibility**](https://www.nuget.org/packages/Microsoft.Windows.Compatibility/) package to your app.
-This package adds ~21,000 .NET APIs from .NET Framework, such as the `System.Configuration.ConfigurationManager` class and interacting with the Windows Registry.
+This package adds ~21,000 .NET APIs from .NET Framework, such as the `System.Configuration.ConfigurationManager` class and APIs for interacting with the Windows Registry.

 ```xml
 <ItemGroup>